Geographical Location of the African Continent and Its Profile

 The vast continent of Africa makes this continent have several climates.
 Desert climates can be found in the north, south, and southwest.
 Quoted from Safaris Africana, the desert is defined as an area that is dry and receives less than 12 inches of rainfall each year.
 Africa has the hottest desert in the world, namely the Sahara Desert, which stretches up to 9.4 million kilometers or has the same size as the United States.

-See also difference between java and python
+See also difference between russia and ukraine

 4. Mediterranean climate